 Members of the IFLA Library Buildings and Equipment Section

-• Chairman: Jakob Guillois Lærkes, Library Director, Gladsaxe Municipal Libraries, Denmark
+• Chair: Jakob Guillois Lærkes, Library Director, Gladsaxe Municipal Libraries, Denmark

 • Margie Kirkness, Manager Libraries & Museum, Shellharbour City Council, Australia